 I bet you’re wondering how to get rid of morning sickness.
-I bet you’re looking for something – ANYTHING – to stop that feeling you’re feeling right now.
+I bet you’re looking for something – ANYTHING – to stop that feeling that you’re feeling right now.

 The one that is making you camp out with your head leaning over the toilet bowl.
 The feeling that makes you want to sleep the day away – but it won’t let you sleep.

 Congratulations, mama, you’re pregnant!
 But I bet the last thing you feel like doing right now is celebrating.
 Yes, pregnancy is totally a miracle, but it probably doesn’t feel as much like a miracle right now as it does a not-so-fun-roller-coaster-ride.

 (THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOUR CONVENIENCE.
 YOU CAN READ OUR DISCLOSURE POLICY HERE.)